 - The basic contact info of the nominator.

 The Award recognizes a focused or singular achievement in education, technology development or applied mass spectrometry in clinical chemistry.
-The award will be conferred at the MSACL US
+The award will be conferred at the annual MSACL conference.

 2015 US: David Millington